bquast/Joel/README.md

-# bastiaan
+# joel
-A webapp of a QR code of Bastiaan's WhatsApp
+A webapp of a QR code of Joel's WhatsApp